 In addition to the possibility of suing a driver or a trucking company following an underride accident, a person injured in such a collision may also consider bringing a product liability action against the manufacturer or seller of the truck.
 This may be appropriate if its rear impact guard, bumper, or trailer underride guard was defectively designed or manufactured.
 In these cases, a theory of strict liability rather than negligence likely would apply.
 It would not be necessary to show that the manufacturer acted carelessly but only that the truck component was defective and that the defect caused the accident and the resulting damages.

 Forms of compensation that may be available to individuals injured in motor vehicle collisions may include hospital bills, the costs of future treatment, property damage, lost income and earning capacity, and pain and suffering.Contact a Pembroke Pines Attorney after a Big Rig Accident

 Regardless of the theory of liability in an underride accident case, there is a statute of limitations that limits the time period for filing a claim.
 This time period sometimes may be shortened in cases involving a statute of repose or governmental tort liability notice requirements.
-Thus, you should speak to an attorney sooner rather than later if you have been involved in a truck accident.
-The knowledgeable Pembroke Pines motor vehicle collision lawyers at Cohn & Smith represent accident victims in Fort Lauderdale, Weston, Hollywood, Davie, Weston, Sunrise, Aventura, and other South Florida cities.
+Thus, you should speak to a Pembroke Pines attorney sooner rather than later if you have been involved in a truck accident.
+The knowledgeable motor vehicle collision lawyers at Cohn & Smith represent accident victims in Fort Lauderdale, Weston, Hollywood, Davie, Weston, Sunrise, Aventura, and other South Florida cities.
 Call us at (954) 431-8100 or contact us online to set up a free consultation.